-Outdoor areas, parking areas and private storm drains can be a major source of pollutants, such as trash, debris, heavy metals, oil and grease.
-These materials can be hazardous to San Diego residents and our environment if they are allowed to enter the storm drain system and eventually end up in local waterways.
+Outdoor areas, parking areas, and private storm drains can be a source of pollutants, such as trash, debris, heavy metals, oil and grease.
+These materials can be hazardous to San Diego residents and our environment if they are allowed to enter the storm water conveyance system and receiving waters.